steveya/steveya.github.io/_posts/2023-05-10-short-rate-models-1.md

 $$P\left(t, T\right) = \mathbb{E}_t^Q\left[\exp\left(-\int_t^T r_s ds\right)\right]$$

-These fundamental relationships will be used to calculate the price and yield of ZCB from the short-rate process.
+These fundamental relationships will be used to calculate the price and yield of ZCB from our specific short-rate process.
 Readers familiar with asset pricing will notice that the price of a ZCB is calculated with respect to the risk-neutral measure $$Q$$.
 We will not be concerned with risk-neutral and physical measures just yet.
-All measures are assumed to be risk-neutral unless otherwise indicated.
-A fuller treatment will be postponed to a later post on model calibration to the observed yield curve.
+For the first 4 posts, we assume the risk-neutral in the context of bond pricing, and assume the physical measure in the context of short-rate simulation and parameter estimation.
+A fuller treatment will be postponed to [Post 5](https://steveya.github.io/posts/short-rate-models-5/) where we establish the relationship between the risk-neutral and physical measures.

 ## Merton's Model (1973)
 Merton's model is one of the first short-rate models and is arguably the simplest one; it laid the foundation for many subsequent short-rate models.
 It was introduced in 1973 by the renowned economist Robert C. Merton, who extended the concepts of equity option pricing to the bond market by modelling short-rate dynamics as a simple Gaussian process.